OpenThaiGPT/openthaigpt/README.md

 ## Features

-* The Third PoC Model for OpenThaiGPT 0.0.3
+* The Fourth PoC Model for OpenThaiGPT 0.0.4

 ## Installation
 Python>=3.6